sleepy-shawn/sleepy-shawn/README.md

 ## Hi,there  ✌
 Here is Shawn, an undergraduate student in Northwest A&F University, majoring in 🪴🍋🍊Horticulture🌺🌿🍀.

-My research interest is about bioinformatics & mathematical modeling in biology and horticulture.
+My research interest is about Computer vision & Deep-Learning.

 **One day I could write useful code and projects like you!**  🥲
 <!--